pbrdys/battleship-game/README.md

 * Coordinates must be a valid integers within the board size.
 Starting with the index of 0.
 * No other values are permitted (e.g. strings, booleans, etc.)

-Entering invalid value results in an propper [error message](#Display-Error-Messages).
+Entering invalid value results in an proper [error message](#Display-Error-Messages).

 ![Player1-Turn](./doc/play-turn-player1.jpg)